EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 Technically speaking,
-we create [matsindf][link-matsindf] data frames stored as [pins][link-pins] on a pinboard, not SQL or similar databases.] a new resource for the SEA community [@Marshall:2023aa].
+we create [matsindf][link-matsindf] data frames stored as [pins][link-pins] on a pinboard, not SQL or similar databases.], a new resource for the SEA community [@Marshall:2023aa].

 This paper describes the design of the new packages and